 Then, rinse all the items under running water.
 Reassemble the filtration unit before replacing it and all other items in the tank.
 Finally, fill up the tank with water and replace all your fish.

 While some people believe in using bleach to disinfect their aquarium, cleaning fish tanks with vinegar is a much safer alternative since there’s less risk of poisoning your fish.
-It’s usually quite difficult to rinse out bleach, and it may cause discoloration or corrosion to the decorations and peripherals.
+It’s usually quite difficult to rinse out the bleach, and it may cause discoloration or corrosion to the decorations and peripherals.

 Vinegar is just as effective in getting your aquarium completely clean.
 Use the steps detailed in this guide to clean your tank.
 Happy fish keeping!